Transparent Cone 6 Whiteware Glaze

-Compatibility with stains is shown on this sample board.
-It does not work as well as the M340 Transparent for chrome-tin stains.
+G2926B Whiteware transparent with various stain additions on a porcelain body.
+It does not work as well as the G2916F Transparent for chrome-tin stains.

 To prepare the transparent glaze for use, adjust the amount of water so you have a specific gravity of 1.45 (see link below).
 Then add vinegar (if needed) to gel it.
 You can tell if it is gelled by stirring and then stopping and watching it.
 It should continue moving for a few seconds, then stop and bounce back slightly (that bounce back is called the thixotropy).
 For a gallon of glaze it might take 5 cap fulls of vinegar, but stir after each one to see if there is an effect (be careful not to put too much).
 When it is right you will be able to dip a piece for 1-2 seconds, withdraw it and get an even layer without dripping.
 Adjust your bisque temperature to get more porosity (if the glaze dries to slow) or less (if it dries too fast).